OFAI/GermEval2024-GerMS/site/terms.md

 **Final Competition Ranking**: the final rankings for subtask 1 and subtask 2 are determined after the paper review and camera ready submission have ended.
 Only submissions for which a paper describing the solution has been submitted and an open source solution is available will be considered in the ranking.
+**Please note that if a team has several submissions in the competition phase, only the latest submission (the one that also shows up on the leaderboard) will be considered!**

 **Acknowledgements**: This shared task was created by OFAI with funding from the FFG project EKIP.